SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 #### Phrase 1

-This phrase aims to find research about reducing or eliminating releases of pollution and hazardous chemicals and dumping into fresh water bodies as well as reducing untreated wastewaters.
+This phrase aims to find research about reducing or eliminating releases of pollution and hazardous chemicals, wastewaters and dumping into fresh water bodies.

 The elements of the phrase are *action + pollution/wastewater/hazardous chemicals/ + fresh water bodies*